morris/vanilla-todo/README.md

 - No build steps.
 - No general-purpose utility functions related to the DOM/UI (2).

-(1) This is a moving target; I used ES5 for maximum support.
+(1) This is a moving target; the current version is using ES2020.

 (2) These usually end up becoming a custom micro-framework, thereby questioning why you didn't use one of the